eda-ricercatore/admin-notes/skill-set/semi-technical-roles/field-application-engr.md

 	- Programming skills in 1 or more high level languages (C, C++, Python, etc.)
 	- Linux command line and system administration skills are helpful
 + skill set:
+	- Our team is at the forefront of the artificial intelligence revolution, enabling innovators from all industries and sectors to expand human potential with technology.
+What we do, really makes a difference.
+	- As a Field AI Engineer, you will be working closely with Graphcore’s customers and partners to help them in understanding and getting the most from our Intelligence Processing Unit (IPU) technology.
+In your work you will support some of the world’s top machine learning innovators at deep learning research groups, at academic institutions, at innovative machine learning start-ups, at leading automotive companies, and at some of the world’s largest cloud and internet companies.
+	- You will need to develop a deep understanding of the state-of-the-art in artificial intelligence & machine learning domains and work with our customers to develop new techniques which exploit the unique features of our IPU architecture.
+We want you to become an industry thought leader on Graphcore technology and machine learning applications in the cloud, in automotive and in embedded applications.
+You should be interested and keen to present at industry conferences and will be able to back this up with written blogs and compelling content.
+	- Develop strong technical relationships with researchers and engineers at our customers and partners and help them to develop new algorithms using Graphcore’s IPU technology and achieve breakthroughs in artificial intelligence
+	- Support Sales teams as they engage new customers, understanding their AI challenges and describing how Graphcore’s technology can help
+	- Become a thought leader on machine learning and advocate for Graphcore’s IPU technology
+	- Work with the Product Management and Engineering to ensure a good flow of customer and market feedback that can be incorporated into future products
+	- 4+ years of related experience ideally in Machine Learning, HPC or a math’s intensive engineering field
+	- Bachelor’s in Engineering, Computer Science, Mathematics, Physics or similar field
+	- Experience working with modern deep learning software architecture and frameworks including: Tensorflow, MxNet, Caffe, Caffe2, Torch, and/or PyTorch, or a strong mathematics background and a keen interest to learn about these exciting new techniques
+	- Comfortable in a customer-facing environment and experience working with developers or researchers
+	- Ability to multitask effectively in a fast-paced environment
+	- Action-oriented with strong analytical and problem-solving skills
+	- Strong time-management and organization skills for coordinating and prioritizing multiple projects and initiatives
+	- Strong written and oral communications skills with the ability to effectively interface with management and engineering
+	- Strong team-working and excellent interpersonal skills
+	- Masters or PhD in related computationally intensive science or engineering field
+	- Experience with C/C++, parallel programming and knowledge of computer architectures
+	- Experience working with PCIe form-factor accelerators such as GPUs, DSPs or FPGAs
+	- Experience in the cloud or automotive space
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.